 Several Press Trip tips can be found on this page along with links to related articles.

-Once you’ve established your reputation as a prolific writer in your region or around the world, and you have a good relationship with several travel magazine editors, you’ll find a whole new world opening up to you - that of FAM Tours and Press Trips.
+Once you’ve established your reputation as a prolific writer in your region or around the world, and you have a good working relationship with several travel magazine editors, you’ll find a whole new world opening up to you - Press Trips.

 The good news is that these trips might provide you with low cost travel, or even free travel, if you have assignments or can be trusted to get the assignment soon after the trip.